-Data collection is not a new concept, especially to business owners and marketers.
+Data collection is not a new concept, especially for business owners and marketers.
 With the increase in the amount of data available, entrepreneurs can make better decisions and develop better strategies in several areas.
 Read here for more on data scraping.

 2) Customer Service

 Customer satisfaction determines a business’s success.
 By collecting data from review websites and social media, a business owner can identify the customers’ pain points.